A Likelihood Approach to Incorporating Self-Report Data in HIV Recency Classification: Data Source and Preprocessing

 \section{Data Source and Preprocessing}

-In this section, we introduce the PHIA datasets and how we choose eligible individuals for the study.
-Then we briefly explain the processing procedure before modeling.
+In this section, we introduce the Malawi PHIA data \citep{mphia2016} and how we choose eligible individuals for the study.
+Then we briefly explain the data processing procedures before modeling.

-In PHIA's sample design, strata are defined by sub-national geographic divisions, such as regions or provinces, as identified in the most recent census of each country.
+Malawi PHIA surveys were conducted from 2015 to 2016.
+PHIA used a complex survey design, stratified on sub-national geographic divisions, such as regions or provinces, as identified in the most recent census of each country.
 Within each stratum, census enumeration areas (EAs) are randomly selected with probability proportional to population size (1st stage).
-Subsequently, a random sample of households is made within selected EAs (2nd stage).
-Consenting households are administered a household interview completed by the household head.
-All eligible adults aged 15 years and over within the sampled households are administered an individual interview and voluntary biomarker testing.
-After data collection, PHIA calculates a sampling weight for each individual participating in the blood test, accounting for sampling probabilities, nonresponse, and undercoverage of certain population groups.
+Subsequently, a random sample of households is selected within selected EAs (2nd stage).
+Consented households were administered a household interview completed by the household head.
+Within a selected household, all eligible adults aged 15 years or older were given an individual interview and voluntary biomarker testing.
+After data collection, PHIA calculated a sampling weight for each individual participating in the blood test, accounting for sampling probabilities, nonresponse, and undercoverage of certain population groups.

-PHIA surveys have been conducted in 14 countries since 2015.
-We focus on three countries with relatively early implementation of PHIA, Malawi, Zimbabwe, and Zambia, where PHIA surveys were conducted from 2015 to 2016.
-As recommended by PHIA reports, we assume individuals on antiretroviral treatments (ART) have long-term (over one year ago) infections \citep{voetsch2021hiv}.
-Therefore, our inclusion criteria are: (1) at least 15 years of age, (2) being HIV-positive at the time of the survey, (3) no self-reported ART or lab-detected ART based on blood test, and (4) having positive blood test sampling weights.
-The sample sizes for Malawi, Zimbabwe, and Zambia are 627, 340, and 850, respectively.